 Longmore attended a conference at the Admiralty in November 1913, at which Captain (later Rear-Admiral Sir) Murray Sueter was also present, where discussion took place of his special enlistment scheme.
 ‘This conference marks the date when the Royal Naval Air Service virtually came into being and as a separate organisation to the Royal Flying Corps.’ – From Sea to Sky by Longmore.
 [The official date for formation of the RNAS was 1 July 1914.]

-In February 1914, Longmore flew Winston Churchill, then First Lord of the Admiralty, in a seaplane (see the above photo) at Portsmouth, who wanted to see for himself if a submarine could be detected when submerged.
+In February 1914, Longmore flew Winston Churchill, then First Lord of the Admiralty, in a seaplane (see the photo at the top of this page) at Portsmouth, who wanted to see for himself if a submarine could be detected when submerged.

 On 28 July 1914, he made the first torpedo drop by a British aircraft and pilot.

 Wings Over WindermereEdward Wakefield described flight from water as ‘Something that beckoned …’